licyk/ComfyUI-HakuImg/README.md

 ```

+### Using ComfyUI Manager
+In the ComfyUI interface, open the ComfyUI Manager.
+Go to **Custom Nodes Manager**, search for `ComfyUI-HakuImg`, and locate the `ComfyUI-HakuImg` option.
+Click `Install` to complete the installation.

 ### Using HuiShi Launcher
 Open the HuiShi Launcher and go to **Versions -> Install Extension**.
 In the **Extension URL** input box, enter the installation URL for the node: